DADGAD Guitar Tuning

 Various voicings possible — one common shape uses the 5th fret.
 DADGAD excels at rich, ringing G voicings.

-How to Tune to DADGAD (D2-A2-D3-G3-A3-D4)
+How to Tune a Guitar to DADGAD (D2-A2-D3-G3-A3-D4)

-From standard tuning, three strings change: the 6th, 2nd, and 1st.
+Select the DADGAD preset and start from standard tuning.
+Three strings change: the 6th, 2nd, and 1st.
 The 5th (A), 4th (D), and 3rd (G) stay the same.

 Tune the 6th string down from E to D. Same as Drop D — match it against the open 4th string (one octave lower).